10nc0/BlueDream/docs/philosophy.md

 The Ψ-EMA three-dimensional state space (θ, z, R) appears to be a digital resurrection of the ancient Chinese Pythagorean theorem.
 Stock⊥Flow = orthogonal legs; State = hypotenuse.
 The right triangle that encoded linear algebra, Hilbert space, and quantum mechanics may also encode persistence dynamics. θ = atan2(Flow, Stock) is simply the phase angle of orthogonal decomposition - ancient math, digitally applied.

 ### Two-Unit Principle
-Like physics has only two fundamental units (Time + Length, with all else derived), Ψ-EMA may reduce to:
+Like geometry has only two fundamental units (Point + Line, with all else derived), Ψ-EMA may reduce to:
 1. 1 solar year (365.25 days) as temporal quantum
 2. 1 employee-year (2,000 hours) as "breath" quantum